NinetiesPaul/node-js-tasks-api/readme.md

 The main tech behind it is NodeJs and also some others Js libraries.
 For storaging, i'm using MySQL relational database

 ## Installation and Configuration
-This project currently uses MongoDB, so you should set it up and create a cluster.
+This project currently uses MySQL, so you should download the MySQL Server and have it up and running on your enviroment.
 Once you have done that, run
 ```
 cp .env.example .env
 ```